Uniform Guidance

 Questions?

-For questions about this guidance, please contact the change to your assigned Contract and Grant Specialist SPA Grant and Contract Officer assigned to your department’s federal awards or AVP Jeff Friedland, (jeffreyf@udel.edu)
+For questions about this guidance, please contact your assigned Contract and Grant Analyst or AVP Jeff Friedland, (jeffreyf@udel.edu)

-Effective Date: Effective for all new awards issued after 10/1/24 as well as all existing awards when the sponsor adds new funding.
-Existing awards will follow the previous version of the Uniform Guidance until the agency implements the change.
-Modifications to existing awards that do not add funding (e.g. no cost time extension) are likely to keep the previous requirements.
-The new rules apply only prospectively to activities (requirements may not be imposed retroactively).
+Effective Date: Effective for all new awards issued after 10/1/2024 as well as all existing awards when the sponsor adds new funding (to be determined by each federal agency).
+Existing awards will follow the previous version of the Uniform Guidance until an agency implements the change.
+Modifications to existing awards that do not add funding (e.g. no cost extension) will likely keep the previous requirements.
+The new guidelines apply only prospectively to activities (requirements may not be imposed retroactively).

 Prior Approval for Personnel and Contractor Changes: Changes to key personnel (employees and contractors, including subrecipients) listed by name or position in an award notice require prior approval.
 Note that this language is broader than the previous language, which only focused on key personnel named in an award notice.

-ACTION: PIs and departmental administrators need to identify on each award those entities and contractors (includes subrecipients) named in the award so that they can request prior approvals when needed.
-All such prior approval requests need to go through SPA using the agency’s standard approach for requesting prior approvals (agency system or countersigned letter).
+ACTION: PIs and departmental administrators need to identify on each award those entities and contractors (including subrecipients) named in the award so that they can request prior approval when needed.
+All such prior approval requests need to go through the RO using the agency’s standard approach for requesting prior approvals (e.g. agency system or countersigned letter).

-Action: SPA and SFR will be reviewing the University’s procedures to ensure that this rule is carried through locally.
-PIs and department administrators should review ending awards to determine whether the old threshold ($5,000) or the new threshold ($10,000) applies and take the corresponding action needed.
+Action: RO will be reviewing the University’s procedures to ensure that this guideline is followed.
+PIs and department administrators should review closing awards to determine whether the old threshold ($5,000) or the new threshold ($10,000) applies and take the corresponding action needed.
+There will be a future update to the Automated Closeout Report (ACR) to monitor this requirement.

-ACTION: SPA and SFR will issue an announcement to clarify related deadlines no later than December 31st.
+ACTION: RO will issue an announcement to clarify related deadlines in the coming months.
 PIs and department administrators should note that direct charges and cost transfers must be completed by these deadlines.
-PIs and department administrators should contact SPA if more immediate assistance is needed on an ending award subject to the updated rules.
+PIs and department administrators should contact the RO if immediate assistance is needed on a closing award subject to the updated guidelines.

-Participant Support: Prior agency approval is no longer needed to ADD participant support costs in a budget, but funds still may not be rebudgeted OUT of this category without prior agency approval.
+Participant Support: Prior agency approval is no longer needed to add participant support costs in a budget (previously waived by many federal agencies), but funds still may not be rebudgeted out of this category without prior agency approval.
+In addition, 2 CFR 200.1 includes an updated definition of Participant Support Costs.
+We expect federal agencies will be adopting and implementing this new definition.

-Pre-Award Costs for Continuation Awards: OMB makes it clear that spending against a forthcoming budget period is not considered pre-award spending.
+Pre-Award Costs for Continuation Awards: The new guidelines clarify that spending against a forthcoming budget period is not considered pre-award spending.

 ACTION: No new action is needed since the University already follows this approach for awards that have designated future funding.

-Subawards – Effective Date: When the federal agencies modify a current award to include the new rules, active subawards will need to be amended as well to also include the new rules.
-Subawards may not be updated until such time as the prime award is updated.
+Subawards – Effective Date: When the federal agencies modify a current award to include the new guidelines, active subawards will need to be amended to include the new guidelines.
+Subawards may not be updated until the prime award is updated.

-Subawards – New De Minimis F&A Rate: Subrecipients without negotiated F&A rates (e.g., small businesses or nonprofits) may now charge up to 15% F&A (up from 10%) for proposals submitted on or after 10/1/2024 (grants and cooperative agreements only).
-Agencies may request that proposals submitted prior to 10/1/24 be adjusted for the new rule (since the award will be issued after 10/1/24).
+Subawards – New De Minimis F&A Rate: Subrecipients without negotiated F&A rates (e.g. small businesses or nonprofits) may now charge up to 15% F&A MTDC (increase from 10% MTDC) for proposals submitted on or after 10/1/2024 (grants and cooperative agreements only).
+Agencies may request that proposals submitted prior to 10/1/2024 be adjusted for the new guidelines (since the award will be issued after 10/1/2024).

-Subawards MTDC – F&A Threshold Change: The revised rules allow for an increase for the pass-through entity to earn F&A on the first $50,000 of a subaward rather than the current $25,000.
+Subawards MTDC – F&A Threshold Change: Revised guidelines allow the pass-through entity to charge F&A on the first $50,000 of a subaward (increase from $25,000) per subaward.
 However, these changes can only be implemented as of the effective date of a new F&A rate agreement.
-The University’s F&A rate agreement runs through 6/30/28, so no changes in thresholds will occur at least until then.
+Note that subrecipients or pass-through entities may be using different thresholds.

-Subawards – Fixed price/fixed amount subawards: Fixed-amount subawards continue to require agency prior approval but may now be issued up to a $500,000 ceiling rather than the previous threshold of $250,000.
+Subawards – Fixed Price/Fixed Amount Subawards: Fixed amount subawards continue to require agency prior approval but may now be issued up to a $500,000 ceiling (increase from $250,000).
 However, the expectation for accurate pricing for these transactions and the use of standard cost principles to judge allowable costs (and document of appropriateness of price) has increased.
 Pricing and costing documents may now also be audited.
-At the end of a fixed amount subaward, the subrecipient must certify completion, including completion of effort at the planned for level, and that all expenditures were in accordance with allowability rules (200.403).
-The significant increase in administrative burden for fixed price/amount subawards means it is likely that the University will reduce the frequency with which this type of subaward is used, instead relying on cost-reimbursement subawards.
-Note that NIH and DOD awards and clinical trial agreements that use a capitation model (price per patient or per procedure) have previously been deemed as “fixed-rate’ subawards not subject to these rules.
-The University is presuming this will continue.
+At the end of a fixed amount subaward, the subrecipient must certify completion, including completion of effort at the planned for level, and that all expenditures were in accordance with allowability guidelines (2 CFR 200.403).

-Subawards – Federal Contracts Only: Entities must now have a full System for Award Management (SAM) registration (not just a UEI #) in order to be eligible to receive a federal subcontract.
+Subawards – Federal Contracts Only: Entities must now have a full System for Award Management (SAM) registration (not just a UEI Number) in order to be eligible to receive a federal subcontract.

-ACTION: When considering an entity for a federal subcontract, PIs should verify that the prospective subcontractor has such registration, is willing to obtain one, or is eligible for an exception from the federal agency before investing considerable time and energy in planning to work with that entity.
+ACTION: When considering an entity for a federal subcontract, University should verify that the prospective subcontractor either is fully registered, is willing to fully register, or is eligible for an exception from the federal agency (see FAR 4.1102 for exceptions)

-ACTION: SPA will continue to perform the mandatory risk assessments of subrecipients and, when needed incorporate additional terms in the subaward to mitigate potential risk (e.g., additional reporting or monitoring, rebudgeting restrictions, etc.).
-SPA will share a copy of the notification to the agency with the PI and the department administrator when one is required.
-In addition, SPA may have additional discussions (in advance of issuing subawards) with PIs about the need for risk mitigation terms, so that PI input can be incorporated into the decision to add terms that would trigger reporting.
-Ultimately, it remains SPA’s responsibility to decide whether such terms are necessary for the University.
+ACTION: RO will continue to perform the mandatory risk assessments of subrecipients and, when needed incorporate additional terms in the subaward to mitigate potential risk (e.g. additional reporting or monitoring, rebudgeting restrictions, etc.).
+RO will share any federal requirements as established.
+A copy of the notification submitted to the agency by RO will be shared with the PI and the department administrator when one is required.
+Future guidance will be issued to meet this requirement.